Small steps transforming lives

 The 2017 UK Annual Report on Modern Slavery defines modern slavery as an umbrella term that covers the offences of human trafficking and slavery, servitude and forced or compulsory labour.

-About the Adavu Project
+About Adavu

-The Adavu project works to respond to the issues of modern slavery across the West Midlands through long term support to adult survivors of modern slavery making the transition into a life in the local community; advocating justice; building partnerships and raising awareness.
+Adavu works to respond to the issues of modern slavery across the West Midlands through long term support to adult survivors of modern slavery making the transition into a life in the local community; advocating justice; building partnerships and raising awareness.

 Support for Survivors